foundersandcoders/coursebook/src/learn/DOTNET/index.md

-As a final note before you commit any of this work to github dotnet projects generate small dev files at a scary rate so you should make sure you set up a gitignore a short cut for making one that ignores all the files you will only need locally is
+As a final note before you commit any of this work to github .NET projects generate small dev files at a scary rate so you should make sure you set up a gitignore a short cut for making one that ignores all the files you will only need locally is

 ```shell
 dotnet new gitignore